Massive slip washes out west Auckland driveway, isolating home

 The insurer doesn't cover land but Rafferty said he wasn't asking for that but reinstatement of the driveway he needs to use.

-The Earthquake Commission covers landslips but Rafferty said it had refused to cover this disaster.
+The Earthquake Commission covers landslips but Rafferty said it would not cover this one.

 "Because the driveway is not within 60m from our house, EQC won't cover the landslip.
 The part of the driveway where the slip occurred is about 250m from the house, hence it is not covered by EQC," he said.